Skip to content

 2 Session-pinned selection The tool's session has called select-frame! (or its equivalent) since the last reset; the pinned id is the resolved frame.

-3 Sole-registered frame The framework's (rf/frame-ids) returns exactly one frame.
+3 Sole-registered app frame After excluding :rf/* reserved tool frames (see below), exactly one app frame remains registered.
 That frame is the resolved frame, regardless of whether it is :rf/default or some other id.

-4 Nil (ambiguous) More than one frame is registered, the session has not pinned a selection, and the caller did not pass an override.
+4 Nil (ambiguous) Two or more app frames are registered, the session has not pinned a selection, and the caller did not pass an override.
 The resolver yields nil; the op routes via the §Ambiguity surface below.

-Single-frame applications never reach tier 4.
+Single-app applications never reach tier 4.
 A re-frame2 application with only :rf/default registered always resolves at tier 3; the pair tool's UX is identical to single-frame re-frame.
-The contract is structurally backwards-compatible — a single-frame consumer sees no ambiguity prompt.
+The contract is structurally backwards-compatible — a single-app consumer sees no ambiguity prompt.

 :rf/default is not a special-case fallback.
 A common naïve implementation would fall back to :rf/default at tier 4 (since it's always pre-registered per 002 §:rf/default).
-The hybrid contract rejects that fallback: a multi-frame app's :rf/default is one frame among many, and silently landing reads or writes there masks the ambiguity rather than surfacing it.
-Tier 3 picks :rf/default only when it is uniquely registered.
+The hybrid contract rejects that fallback: a multi-app application's :rf/default is one app frame among many, and silently landing reads or writes there masks the ambiguity rather than surfacing it.
+Tier 3 picks :rf/default only when it is the unique app frame.

 Session-pin lifecycle.
 A select-frame! call binds the operating frame for the session and persists across subsequent calls (the "implicit-until-reset" half of the hybrid posture).
 The selection is cleared by either a reset-operating-frame! (or equivalent) call, a runtime reload (the session sentinel changes, per §How AI tools attach), or destroying the pinned frame (the next resolution falls through to tier 3 or 4).
 Pair tools that surface a "current operating frame" indicator in their UI read the session pin directly; tools that want to show the resolved frame call the resolver and display its result (or "ambiguous" when nil).